xpatohr/barium-powershell/README.md

 $object.Data | Select-Object Name, Value
 ```

-This will return the current values, etc `samAccountName: user1`
+This will return the current values, etc `samAccountName: user1` from the list.

 #### Update 'SamAccountName' and 'Password' to Barium